arthurvergacas/sudoku/README.md

 -   Check if the location is possible
     -   If it is possible, commit the change to the new board
     -   Otherwise, choose other location and number
--   After all cells filled, check if the game is possible and has only one solution
+-   After all the cells are filled, check if the game is possible and has only one solution
     -   If it is, return the board
     -   Otherwise, create a new board

 Although this algorithm can perform relatively well, its time complexity is O(infinity), and sometimes will be stuck in a board for a really long time.
-But in general it can perform well, and for my game, I generated 30 boards in something near half an hour with a pretty poor processor, so larger quantities should be fine, just more slower.
+But in general it can perform well, and for my game, I generated 30 boards in something near half an hour with a pretty poor processor, so larger quantities should be fine, just slower.

 ### The Game UI and Mechanics